EPCCed/eidf-docs/docs/services/s3/index.md

     You will only see those access keys, and associated S3 accounts, which your project lead has granted you permission to view.

-    If you are a project lead, then you will see all the access keys, and associated S3 accounts, for your project.
+    If you are a project lead, then you will see all the access keys, for all S3 accounts, for your project.

 ## Further information